seananderson/glmmfields/README.md

 We published a paper describing the model and package in *Ecology*:

-Anderson, S. C., Ward, E. J. 2018.
+Anderson, S. C., Ward, E. J. 2019.
 Black swans in space: modelling spatiotemporal processes with extremes.
-In press at Ecology.
+100(1):e02403.
 <https://doi.org/10.1002/ecy.2403>

 You can install the [CRAN